SirSireesh/Sudoku-Solver/README.md

 -s -- Silently solve the sudoku and print unformatted output (i.e. output is in a single line)

 -v -- Print version and exit

+If you installed using the above instructions, you can always run `man ssolver`